k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

 - Vertical execution - executing the entire LU hierarchy for each root entity before moving on to the next root entity.
 Note that this mode is not available for a task that generates [entity clones](17a_task_target_component_entities.md#generate-clones-for-an-entity)
 - Horizontal execution - executing the task system by system (LU by LU) where all entities are processed in one LU before moving on to the next system.

-The Vertical mode can be beneficial when running TDM tasks on a large scale of entities and ensures better cross-systems data consistency and better data alignment.
+The Vertical execution mode can be beneficial when running TDM tasks on a large scale of entities as it ensures better cross-systems data consistency and data alignment.

 ### Source environment